The 10 Best Protein Treatments For Natural Hair

 Unlike deep conditioners, which can be incorporated weekly or even bi-weekly into your routine for maintenance, these treatments are more like triages for your curl woes.

-Below, some of the most effective protein treatments money can buy, as recommended by hair experts and reviewers alike.
+Below, the most effective protein treatments money can buy, per hair experts and reviewers.

 Shop The Best Protein Treatments for Natural Hair